yandex-cloud/docs/en/compute/concepts/gpus.md

 ---
-title: "GPU - Graphics Accelerators"
+title: "Graphics accelerators (GPUs)"
-description: "GPU is a graphics processor unit that handles certain types of data much more efficiently than vCPU can be used for complex calculations."
+description: "GPU (Graphics Processing Unit) is a graphics processor that outperforms vCPU in processing certain types of data.
+It can be used for complex computing.
+Compute Cloud provides graphics accelerators (GPUs) as part of graphics cards."
 ---

-# Graphics accelerators
+# Graphics accelerators (GPUs)

-{{ compute-name }} provides graphics accelerators (GPUs).
-GPUs outperform vCPUs in processing certain types of data and can be used for complex computing.
+{{ compute-name }} provides graphics accelerators (GPUs) in different VM [configurations](#config).
+GPUs outperform CPUs in processing certain types of data and can be used for complex computing.

 The following GPUs are available in {{ compute-name }}:
 {% if product == "yandex-cloud" %}* [NVIDIA® Tesla® V100]{% if lang == "ru" %}(https://www.nvidia.com/ru-ru/data-center/tesla-v100/){% endif %}{% if lang == "en" %}(https://www.nvidia.com/en-us/data-center/v100/){% endif %} with 32 GB HBM2 (High Bandwidth Memory). {% endif %}
 * [NVIDIA® Ampere® A100]{% if lang == "ru" %}(https://www.nvidia.com/ru-ru/data-center/a100/){% endif %}{% if lang == "en" %}(https://www.nvidia.com/en-us/data-center/a100/){% endif %} with 80 GB HBM2.
 {% if product == "yandex-cloud" %}* [NVIDIA® Tesla® T4]{% if lang == "ru" %}(https://www.nvidia.com/ru-ru/data-center/tesla-t4/){% endif %}{% if lang == "en" %}(https://www.nvidia.com/en-us/data-center/tesla-t4/){% endif %} with 16 GB GDDR6. {% endif %}

+{% if product == "yandex-cloud" %}

+{% note warning %}

+GPUs run in [TCC](https://docs.nvidia.com/nsight-visual-studio-edition/reference/index.html#tesla-compute-cluster) mode, which doesn't use the operating system's graphics drivers.

+{% endnote %}

+{% endif %}

-By default, the cloud has a zero [quota](../concepts/limits.md#compute-quotas) for creating virtual machines with GPUs.
+By default, the cloud has a zero [quota](../concepts/limits.md#compute-quotas) for creating VMs with GPUs.
 To change the [quota]({{ link-console-quotas }}), contact [technical support]({{ link-console-support }}).

 {% if product == "yandex-cloud" %}